Update on Referrals – September 2025

 • The above plus people who may benefit from longer term support and/or where talking therapies are not appropriate at that time

-Examples of patients not suitable for Community Wellbeing Connector referral.
+Examples of people not suitable for Community Wellbeing Connector referral.

 • People who are already accessing/waiting for Leeds Mental Wellbeing Service therapies

-• Mild/moderate mental health issues that can be managed with Primary Care Mental Health
+• People with mild/moderate mental health issues that can be managed with Primary Care Mental Health

 • People needing urgent crisis support (refer to Single Point of Access).